-The vehicle has three 12-volt outlets that can be used to plug in electrical equipment, such as a cell phone or MP3 player.
+Accessory power outlets can be used to plug in electrical equipment, such as a cell phone or MP3 player.

-The power outlets are located on the instrument panel below the climate controls, at the rear of the center console, and in the rear cargo area.
-Lift the cover to access the outlet and replace when not in use.
+The vehicle may have four accessory power outlets.
+They are located on the instrument panel below the climate controls, under the front center console cupholders, at the rear of the center console, and in the rear cargo area.